-If you are someone who simply cannot sit and do nothing, find something that relaxes you and takes your mind away from all other things.
-For me this could be breathing, listening to music, or playing guitar.
+If you are someone who simply cannot sit and do nothing, find something that brings you relaxation and takes your mind away from all other things.
+For me, this could be breathing, listening to music, or playing the guitar.

 If you have been distracted too much don’t be too hard on yourself, it’s bound to happen.
 But waking up to it and deciding to find balance with all our responsibilities can be started right now.
 I hope you take the opportunity.